 This is the perfect season to try blonde hair colors, with the type of blonde you choose based on your skin undertone!
 Caramels and ashy browns can also look lovely, of course.

-If you are an avid swimmer, you should probably avoid pigment-heavy hair colors, like reds, or any unnatural colors, since they rarely react well with pool-water (not to mention the constant sun exposure).
+If you are an avid swimmer, you should probably avoid pigment-heavy hair colors for summer, like reds, or any unnatural colors, since they rarely react well with pool-water (not to mention the constant sun exposure).
 If you are truly committed, then also commit yourself to sun-protection spray, hats, and a lot of hair conditioner!

 Best Fall Hair Colors